palewire/go-big-with-github-actions/docs/deploy.md

           name: data
           path: ./data/
 ```

-There's little new in this first task.
-It will simply scrape the latest WARN data from Iowa's website and commits it to the repository.
-But pay attention to that final step, where we upload the data as an artifact.
-This will attach everything in the data folder to the Action so it can be used in later steps.

 Before we can move to start working with GitHub Pages, you will need to activate the service in your repository.
 To do this, go to by clicking on the Settings tab and then selecting Pages from the left-hand toolbar.